-Nothing Lasts, Forever 21 Discovers.
-Another Clothing Chain Files For Bankruptcy
+Nothing Lasts, Forever 21 Discovers, As Another Clothing Chain Files For Bankruptcy

 The chain saw its biggest boom in the 2000s, when Forever 21 would offer en vogue stylings for bargain prices.
 Forever 21 bet big on the mall-based business model, going for bigger and better store footprints in nearly 800 locations.

-Forever 21 now joins other troubled stores of the mall-going teen culture of 1990s and 2000s such as Wet Seal, Aeropostale and American Apparel.
+Forever 21 now joins other troubled stores of the mall-going teen culture of the 1990s and 2000s such as Wet Seal, Aéropostale and American Apparel.
 But several, like American Apparel, have found a way back.

 Forever 21 received approval to continue employee benefits alongside pay and reimbursable expenses, according to the documents.